wpendl99/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 The `Caddyfile` is the configuration file for your web service gateway.
 The `public_html` directory contains all of the static files that your are serving up directly through Caddy when using it as a web service.
 We will cover Caddy configuration in a later instruction.
 The `services` directory is the place where you are going to install all of your web services once you build them.

-Once you are done poking around on your server you can exit the remote shell by running the `exit` command.
+Once you are done poking around on your server, you can exit the remote shell by running the `exit` command.
 That is everything.
 You will only change a few configuration settings on your server in the future.
-Usually changes to the server are always done using an automated continuous integration process.
+Usually, changes to the server are always done using an automated continuous integration process.

 ## Keeping the same public IP address

 You can stop your server at any time.
 Don't confuse this with terminating your server which completely destroys it.
 Stopping your server just powers down the device.
 This is nice because you don't have to pay for it while it is stopped.
-However, every time you stop and start your server it we will be assigned a new public IP address.
-It is important to keep the same public IP address so that you, and others, can always browse to the same place, and more importantly so that when you create your domain name you can assign it to an address that never changes.
+However, every time you stop and start your server, it will be assigned a new public IP address.
+It is important to keep the same public IP address so that you, and others, can always browse to the same place.
+More importantly, when you create your domain name, you can assign it to an address that never changes.

-You have two choices in order to keep the same public IP address.
+You have two choices in order to keep the same public IP address:

 1. Never stop your server.
 2. Assign an elastic IP address to your server so that it keeps the same address even if you stop it.

 Your first elastic IP address is free.
 However, the catch is that it is only free while the server instance it is assigned to is running.
 While your server is not running you are charged $0.005/hr.
 This is the same cost for running a t3.nano server instance.
 So if you assign an elastic IP address, you don't save any money unless you running a more powerful instance, and are stopping your instance when you, or the TAs, don't need it.

 We would suggest that you do both options.
 Keep your server running and associate an elastic IP.
-That way if you do need to reboot it for some reason, you will still keep the same IP address and it doesn't cost you anything more either way.
+That way if you do need to reboot it for some reason, you will still keep the same IP address, and it doesn't cost you anything more either way.

 Here is how you [assign an elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html0) to your server instance.